 Below: With the help of two U-shaped pieces of wire the carefully bend down branch is held in place.

 Below: The Red and Green arrow point at two other ones that I created in 2012.
 As you can see this is a very easy technique to improve the Nebari!

 Below: 26-2-2016.
-Up to now six new roots are successfully created this way, that otherwise would have never existed!
-So when you have the change to try it on any of your trees, go for it!!!
+Up to now, six new roots are successfully created this way, that otherwise would have never existed!
+So when you have the chance to try it on any of your trees, go for it!!!

 Below: 14-4-2018.
 This otherwise beautiful natural Jin is too bulky for the overall design so I will carefully reshape it with my Dremel power tool.

 Below: 14-4-2018.
-I really love to work on deadwood because you can creat and enjoy your work almost instantly!
+I really love to work on deadwood because you can create and enjoy your work almost instantly!